BhumitPrajapati/WearableFitLog/README.md

 ## Screenshots

 ### Home Screen
-*The main screen where you can start a new workout session.*

 ![Home Screen](images/Home.png)

 ### Workout Session
 ![Workout Session](images/addTask.png)
-*Track your workout duration and calories burned in real-time.*

 ### Session History
 ![Session History](images/viewTraking.png)
-*Review your past workout sessions with detailed information.*

 ## Installation
 1. Clone the repository: